Your EDC gear can prepare you for minor inconveniences, small emergencies, and threats to your safety…

 While we can’t deny how useful EDC gear is, nothing beats urban survival skills.
 You wanna be ready for the possibility of losing your EDC when you’re out on the streets, so practice the following:

 Stashing a backup EDC in one of your survival caches might also help.
 If something happens to your current one, you can just head to its hiding spot and be on your way.

-Since your EDC is such an essential part of urban survival, try to avoid making the mistakes we mentioned above.
-Keep doing your research, learn how to use your gear, get rid of unnecessary things, and brush up on your survival skills.
+Since your everyday carry is such an essential part of urban survival, try to avoid making the mistakes we mentioned above.
+Keep doing your research, learn how to use your EDC gear, get rid of unnecessary things, and brush up on your survival skills.
 It’s really not rocket science.